 There are various messes on the campus catering to nearly every Indian palate.
 While everything else is unlimited, the refreshments served in the evening, as well as non-veg items are rationed.

-How is the mobile connectivity?
+How is mobile connectivity?
 Is there a specific network provider I should stick to?

 Manipal is not as obscure a town as it may seem!
 Every service provider is as good as any.
-Airtel is one of the more preferred networks although the others provide equally decent connectivity.
+Students can choose JIO, Airtel, Vodafone, etc. Airtel is one of the more preferred networks although the others provide equally decent connectivity.

 Is the internet provided by the college in our rooms and classes or is it advisable to buy a dongle?